 Built in 1936, this machine was “the world's first computer for solving [partial] differential equations,” which “for half a century has been the only means of calculations of a wide range of problems in mathematical physics.”
 Absolutely its most amazing aspect is that solving such complex equations meant playing around with a series of interconnected, water-filled glass tubes.
 You “calculated” with plumbing.

-To better explain how it works, here is a description by Steven Strogatz of what I'm assuming is a comparative device.
+To better explain how it works, here is a description by Steven Strogatz of what I'm assuming is a comparable device.
 Built in 1949, nearly a decade and a half after Lukyonov's, it's called the Phillips machine, after its inventor, Bill Phillips.

 In the front right corner, in a structure that resembles a large cupboard with a transparent front, stands a Rube Goldberg collection of tubes, tanks, valves, pumps and sluices.
 You could think of it as a hydraulic computer.
 Water flows through a series of clear pipes, mimicking the way that money flows through the economy.
 It lets you see (literally) what would happen if you lower tax rates or increase the money supply or whatever; just open a valve here or pull a lever there and the machine sloshes away, showing in real time how the water levels rise and fall in various tanks representing the growth in personal savings, tax revenue, and so on.